endoflife-date/endoflife.date/products/tomcat.md

 ## Lifecycle

 Prior major releases have been supported for approximately 10 years.
-When a release is sunset and moved to End-of-life status, a notice is provided roughly an year in advance.
+When a release is sunset and moved to End-of-life status, a notice is provided roughly a year in advance.

 Generally 3 major versions of Tomcat are concurrently supported.
 When Tomcat 10.0 was released as stable Tomcat 7 became EOL.
 8.5 is expected to become unsupported once Tomcat 11 becomes stable.